Applying to master’s programmes

 Documentation of Finnish or Swedish proficiency must arrive by 10 January 2020 at 15.00 (GMT +2).

-If language proficiency is demonstrated through the Finnish matriculation examination, upload a copy of it to your electronic application form.
+If language proficiency is demonstrated through the Finnish matriculation examination, upload a copy of your diploma to your electronic application form.

-If your proof of proficiency is basic education, an upper secondary school final examination or other examination conferring eligibility for higher education, upload a copy of your school leaving certificate or certificate of graduation, that includes the language grade, to your online application form.
+If the language proficiency is demonstrated with basic education, an upper secondary school final examination or other examination conferring eligibility for higher education, upload a copy of your school leaving certificate or certificate of graduation, that includes the language grade, to your online application form.

 For the National Certificate of Language Proficiency (YKI), civil service language proficiency certificate or TISUS test, a certified paper copy of the test result is required.
 The certified paper copy must be submitted to Aalto University Admission Services by mail or in person.
 In contrast to the other forms of documentation, YKI or the civil service certificate must be received by 7 August 2020 15.00 (GMT +2).

-Finland has tuition fees for citizens of countries other than those of the European Union (EU), the European Economic Area (EEA) or Switzerland.
+In Finland, tuition fees are collected from students who are citizens of countries other than those of the European Union (EU), the European Economic Area (EEA) or Switzerland.
 Tuition fees apply to degree programmes taught in English.

 Tuition fees are charged for degree programmes taught in English.
 Citizens of the EU, EEA or Switzerland are not required to pay tuition fees.
 In addition, tuition fees are not charged of applicants who possess any of the following documents: